bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kuku.md

 **Aderemi Kuku** is a Nigerian mathematician who specialised in K-theory.
 He taught a wide range of mathematical courses at both undergraduate and graduate levels.

 ### Mathematical Profile (Excerpt):
-* His father, Busari Adeoye Kuku's mother (Barikisu Kuku) was a great grand daughter of Oba Ofiran and he, Otunba (Professor) Kuku belongs to Adetuyo Ruling House of Owa of Okun-Owa.
-* Busari Adeoye Kuku believed in education for his children and they all went to school.
-* Aderemi had two older brothers; the eldest became an expert in telecommunications, the second eldest became an electrical technician, while his younger brother became a professor of Electronics.
 * Aderemi Kuku's first school was Bishop Oluwole Memorial School, Agege, Lagos State.
 * This school had been founded in 1913 and when it celebrated its centenary on 13 January 2013, Kuku was honoured with a special award for distinguished accomplishments during the centenary dinner held at the Banquet Hall of the Nigerian Law School, Victoria Island, Lagos, Nigeria.
 * At this stage Kuku had options.